 Please email me your CV, a short description of your background, why you are interested in the project, and what makes you qualified for the position.

-The position is based at UC Colorado Springs, but there is also an opportunity for the candidate to spend some of their time at Brown University working in the Aeromechanics and Evolutionary Morphology Lab.
+The position is based at UC Colorado Springs Department of Biology.
+There is also an opportunity for the candidate to spend at least some of their time at Brown University working in the Aeromechanics and Evolutionary Morphology Lab.